 Effects of obesity

-Socially the effects of obesity are equivalent to worst.
+Socially the effects of obesity are equivalent to the worst.
 The most painful part of obesity is the emotional pain through which one has to go through.
 People who are obese generally face a lot of prejudice and at times discrimination.
 Those who are obese are considered to be less competent and lazy by their colleagues.
 At times finding a job becomes a bit difficult for these people.

 Resistance to medication